-Three months ended November 30,
+Three months ended November 3 d November 30,

 2022 2021 Change Change in constant currency (1)

 (In thousands of Canadian dollars, except percentages) \$ \$ % %

 Canadian telecommunications 115,238 67,471 70.8 65.8

-Capital intensity 31.0 % 19.0 %
+Capital intensity (2) 31.0 % 19.0 %

 American telecommunications 80,408 73,227 9.8 2.2

-Capital intensity 20.6 % 20.1 %
+Capital intensity (2) 20.6 % 20.1 %

 Corporate and eliminations 1,325 330

-Consolidated 196,971 141,028 39.7 33.4
+Cogeco Communications 196,971 141,028 39.7 33.4

-Capital intensity 25.8 % 19.6 %
+Capital intensity (2) 25.8 % 19.6 %

 Capital intensity, excluding network expansion projects (2) 17.2 % 16.8 %

+Other 371 481 (22.9) (22.9)

+Consolidated 197,342 141,509 39.5 33.2

-- (1) Fiscal 2023 first-quarter actuals are translated at the average foreign exchange rate of fiscal 2022 first-quarter, which was 1.2559 USD/CDN. - (2) Capital intensity, excluding network expansion projects is a non-IFRS ratio.
-This indicated term does not have a standardized definition prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
-For more information on this financial measure, please consult the "Non-IFRS and other financial measures" section.
+- (1) Fiscal 2023 first-quarter actuals are translated at the average foreign exchange rate of fiscal 2022 first-quarter, which was 1.2559 USD/CDN. - (2) Capital intensity is a supplementary financial measure calculated as net capital expenditures divided by revenue.
+Capital intensity, excluding network expansion projects is a non-IFRS ratio.
+These indicated terms do not have standardized definitions prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
+For more information on these financial measures, please consult the "Non-IFRS and other financial measures" section.

-Fiscal 2023 first-quarter net capital expenditures increased by 39.7% (33.4% in constant currency), mainly due to:
+Fiscal 2023 first-quarter net capital expenditures increased by 39.5% (33.2% in constant currency), mainly due to:

-- higher capital expenditures in the Canadian telecommunications segment, mostly following the acceleration of construction efforts related to high-speed Internet network expansions and higher purchases of customer premise equipment related to the network expansion projects; - higher capital expenditures in the American telecommunications segment related to the geographical network expansion projects; - the timing of certain initiatives in both the Canadian and American telecommunications segments.
+- higher capital expenditures in the Canadian telecommunications segment, mostly following the acceleration of construction efforts related to high-speed Internet network expansions and higher purchases of customer premise equipment related to the network expansion projects: - higher capital expenditures in the American telecommunications segment related to the geographical network expansion projects; - the timing of certain initiatives in both the Canadian and American telecommunications segments.

-Fiscal 2023 first-quarter capital intensity reached 25.8% compared to 19.6% for the same period of the prior year.
+Fiscal 2023 first-quarter capital intensity of Cogeco Communications reached 25.8% compared to 19.6% for the same period of the prior year.
 The capital intensity increase is mainly explained by higher net capital expenditures related to network expansion projects, primarily in the Canadian telecommunications segment, partly offset by the revenue growth.
-Excluding network expansion projects, fiscal 2023 first-quarter capital intensity, reached 17.2% compared to 16.8% for the same period of the prior year.
+Excluding network expansion projects, Cogeco Communications fiscal 2023 first-quarter capital intensity, reached 17.2% compared to 16.8% for the same period of the prior year.